-Scientist, adventurer, geologist and man who connected Zealandia with South America
+Scientist, adventurer, geologist and yes, I connected Zealandia with South America 🙂

 The first science I discovered was astronomy.
 I spent hours and hours under the dark sky observing the stars, planets and celestial phenomena.
 The year 2007 was specific for me since I won two student competitions – National Finals of the Astronomy Olympiad and a Catch a Star! contest organized by the European Southern Observatory.
 As a winner of Catch a Star!, I had the chance, together with my schoolmate Jan and our physics teacher Marek, to visit the ESO facilities in northern Chile.
 This was the first time I observed the southern sky or the Andes – and here, I had to ask.
 How did such mountains as the Andes form?

 A few years later, I decided for geology and geophysics.
 I spent few semesters between two excellent European universities – the Charles University in Prague and the Ludwig-Maximilians-University in Munich (here as a GFPS e.V. and Bayhost scholar).